What happened that day?

-Born in Timaru in 1919, McCahon recalled that his childhood desire to paint was sparked by watching a signwriter working on a tobacconist’s shop window.
+Born in Timaru in 1919, McCahon first realised he wanted to paint when he watched a signwriter working on a tobacconist’s shop window.
 As a high school student he was inspired by Toss Woollaston’s first exhibition; the celebrated landscape painter became a lifelong friend and mentor.
 McCahon trained at the Dunedin School of Art and received a Carnegie Grant to study in the US in the 1950s, but was otherwise largely self-taught.

 A common thread throughout McCahon’s career was his exploration of Christian themes.
 His art, which he claimed was autobiographical, traces a personal spiritual journey.
 It reveals a slow transition from faith to doubt, with the final paintings of the early 1980s expressing a sense of despair.